wavemotion-dave/DS994a/README.md

 * 32K RAM Expansion
 * Save and Load State
 * Mull mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
-* No cassette or Disk support yet... look for the Tunnels of Doom SSS hack that works without cassette.
+* No cassette or Disk support yet... look for the Tunnels of Doom SSS hack on AtariAge that works without cassette.
 * No Speech Synth yet

 Copyright :